 Now, I love a good sci-fi doomsday flick as much as the next person.
 But Hollywood’s portrayal of artificial intelligence usually ranges from “semi-plausible” to “hilarious”.
 In fact, modern pop culture rarely gets AI right.

 Artistic license is all well and good, and we’re not saying you shouldn’t enjoy those movies.
 But bear in mind that most Hollywood characterizations of AI miss the mark.
 And as AI transforms our businesses and our lives, it’s very important to have a solid understanding of what AI can and can’t do.

 3 types of artificial intelligence for the real world

 A couple weeks ago, I referred to Jeff Catlin’s latest Forbes article to talk about Watson for Oncology.

 Now, we have great respect for MD Anderson and IBM.
-But the story of Watson for Oncology is full of important, cautionary insights.
-So it’s no surprise that Harvard Business Review references that story to open their latest report, “Artificial Intelligence for the Real World“.
+But the story of Watson for Oncology is pretty much a textbook case of unrealistic AI expectations.
+So it’s no surprise that Harvard Business Review references Watson for Oncology to open their latest report, “Artificial Intelligence for the Real World“.